Last Updated on

 A Take Home Message

-There has never been more interest in positive emotions and their affect on our lives than at this moment, and for good reason!
-Positive emotions are linked to numerous benefits, in relationships, in one’s health and well-being, and in the workplace.
+There has never been more interest in positive emotions and their effect on our lives than at this moment, and for good reason!
+Positive emotions are linked to numerous benefits in relationships, in one’s health and well-being, and in the workplace.
 Keep an eye out for news on positive emotions, and you will be keeping up with a bright and vibrant area of research.